 Consider the Amount of Liquid

-First and foremost, we have to consider if halving the ingredients will leave enough liquid.
+First and foremost, the most important thing we have to consider if halving the ingredients will leave enough cooking liquid.

-Not only that, but if there isn’t enough liquid in the pot, your food can scorch, giving you the BURN message.
+Not only that, but if there isn’t enough liquid in the pot, your food can scorch on the bottom of the pot, giving you the BURN message.

 In general, the recommendations for amount of liquid for different sized Instant Pot models are as follows: